preservica/universal-access-css/CONTRIBUTING.md

 ## Licensing

 This project is licensed under the terms of the MIT license.
-See LICENSE for license information.